fernandommota/bootstrap-multiselect-pentaho-filter/README.md

 ### Setup ###

-* Install add-in for Bootstrap Multiselect plugin (https://github.com/davidstutz/bootstrap-multiselect) to use in Pentaho CDF dashboards.
+* Install the Bootstrap Multiselect plugin (https://github.com/davidstutz/bootstrap-multiselect) to use in Pentaho CDF dashboards.
 - Import the follow files:

 ```JavaScript